 Red fan coral.
 Photo: Wondrous World Images

 As for all Australian Marine Parks, scientific information and stakeholder consultation were a key to the design and establishment of the Christmas Island and Cocos (Keeling) Islands marine parks.
+This page provides information about the steps taken to establish these marine parks and their first management plans between 2021 and 2025.

 Science and research